exposr/exposrd/README.md

 You can also specify it as a path

     exposr-server [...] --transport-ssh-key /path/to/sshkey

+### Configuring persistance
+exposr supports persistance through Redis.
+To enable the persistance layer pass a Redis connection string using the parameter `--redis-url`.

+    exposr --redis-url redis://127.0.0.1:637

+### Multi-node setup
+To run exposr in a multi-node setup, the following is required;

+* Redis configured on all nodes.
+* IP connectivity between all nodes, no additional ports required.
+* Load balancer in-front of the nodes (ex.
+K8S, AWS ALB, GCP LB, nginx/haproxy/etc)

+No additional configuration is required.
+All nodes connected to the same Redis cluster will auto-discover each other.

+#### A note on scalability
+Because of the persistent nature of the tunnel transport connections, the ingress of exposr does not scale linear, but rather exhibits a sub-linear scaling.
+When an ingress connection is made to a node that does not have a tunnel connected locally, the connection is proxied internally by exposr to the node that have the tunnel connected.
+This means that the ingress traffic will traverse two exposr nodes and with increased number of nodes the probability of the ingress connection being mis-routed increases.

 ### Using environment variables

 Each option can be given as an environment variable instead of a command line option.
 The environment variable